Welcome to FNR

-We are a vibrant and growing department, offering undergraduate degrees in five majors.
-We have a talented faculty and professional staff with expertise in Forestry, Fisheries and Aquatic Sciences, Natural Resource Social Sciences, Wildlife, and Wood Products.
+We are a vibrant and growing department, offering undergraduate degrees in four majors: Forestry, Aquatic Sciences, Wildlife, and Sustainable Biomaterials: Process and Product Design.
+Our talented faculty and professional staff is the base of FNR's success.
 The FNR graduate program offers Master of Science, Master of Science in Forestry, and Doctor of Philosophy in all of these focal areas.

 The department maintains strong disciplinary research programs in forestry, fisheries, and wildlife, with an emphasis on applied ecology.
 Additional expertise exists in molecular biology, including genetics physiology and tissue culture, ecology of natural systems, fisheries and aquatic sciences, forest biology, forest measurement and assessment/GIS, natural resource social science, quatitative ecology, wildlife sciences, wood products and wood products manufacturing.
 The Department of Forestry and Natural Resources Strategic Plan shares our vision and mission as we partner with federal, state and organizations to develop and disseminate knowledge in the natural resource sciences.

 We have close ties with the USDA Forest Service Northern Research Station via the Hardwood Tree Improvement and Regeneration Center (HTIRC), a collaborative regional research, development and technology transfer effort among industry, university, private, state, and federal entities.
 USDA Forest Service scientists stationed here hold adjunct faculty status with the department.